joshua-zingale/masters-project/report/report.md

 ### Addressing Oversharing
-To prevent too much information from being shared with students, many pedagogical language-model systems use prompt engineering [@taylor_dcc_2024; @liu2024teaching].
+To prevent too much information from being shared with students, many pedagogical language-model systems use prompt engineering [@taylor_dcc_2024; @liu2024teaching; @kazemitabaar_codeaid_2024]. @kazemitabaar_codeaid_2024 used prompt engineering within a two-step process, where the model first generated code for a student, then using a secondary model to convert the code into pseudocode, avoiding oversharing in their context.

 # The AI Tutor